xybu/cs590-map/testbed_mapping_v2/README.md

 Our model currently takes only CPU shares into consideration, but memory requirement can be easily added in the manner CPU requirement is fulfilled:

-* Add memory limit as a new constraint to METIS
+* Add memory limit as a new constraint to METIS.
-* Specify memory requirement for each vertex
+* Specify memory requirement for each vertex by adding one more weight.
 * Model the relation between memory usage and switching capacity.

 ### Data Structure

+#### Graph Modelling

+The topology is a graph `G=(V, E)`.

+Each vhost / switch is a vertex with two weights -- cap weight and CPU weight.

+Each link is an edge with one weight -- link bandwidth.

 #### Capacity Function